TyphoidTony/emacs_config/README.md

 - (C-up) (C-down) (C-left) (C-right) : shrinks, enlarges as well as shrinks and enlarges horizontally respectively

 - (C-x C-,) (C-x C-.) : previous and next window respectively

+- (C-x C-;) : turns iedit mode on when you're over a possible candidate

 #List of used packages